dnth/dnth.github.io/content/blog/training_dl_model_for_cell_counting/index.md

 ```
 Be warned, training object detection models on a CPU can be many times slower on a CPU compared to a GPU.
 If you do not have an available GPU, use [Google Colab](https://colab.research.google.com/).
-They provide free GPU instances.

-The installation may take a couple of minutes depending on the speed of your internet connection.
+The installation may take a few minutes depending on your internet connection speed.
-Allow the installation to complete before proceeding to the next step.
+Let the installation complete before proceeding.

 ### 🔖 Labeling the data
 All deep learning models require data to work.
 To construct a deep learning model, we must have images of microalgae cells to work with.
-For the purpose of this post, I've acquired some image samples from a lab with a colony of microalgae cells.
+For the purpose of this post, I've acquired image samples from a lab.

 The following image shows a sample image of the cells as seen through a microscope.
 The microalgae cells are colored green.
-{{< figure_resizing src="hemocytometer.jpg" >}}
+{{< figure_resizing src="hemocytometer.jpg" caption="Can you count how many cells are present in this image?">}}

 There are a bunch of other images in the `data/not_labeled/` folder.
 {{< figure_resizing src="dataset_sample.png" >}}